 A collective research project which aims to establish a dialogue with the history and setting of "Tabacalera" through different artistic strategies.
 A series of pieces created specifically for the show make up the axis of the exhibition: pieces that represent different approaches and artistic languages, adding up to an exercise of spatial listening.

 The interventions were created by Belén Rodríguez, FOD, Irma Álvarez-Laviada, Miguel Ángel Delgado, Nicolás Combarro, Patricia Esquivias, Rodríguez-Méndez and Sébastien Rémy.

-The typographic system coexists as well with photographic content, enriching the identity ecosystem and enabling the artists to be part of the exhibition communication formats.
+The typographic system coexists with photography, enriching the identity and showcasing all the artists in the exhibition communication formats.